dholth/allure-multi/README.md

 ```

 > For example, if your tests are split into `allure-osx-1` and `allure-osx-2`, and `allure-linux-1` and `allure-linux-2`, the pattern `allure-(.*)-.*` creates an `osx` report combining `allure-osx-1` and `allure-osx-2`, and a `linux` report combining `allure-linux-1` and `allure-linux-2`.
 This is especially useful for parallel test runs, where parts of the test suite run on different machines.

+4. Manually trigger this action to download new (and old) test artifacts again.